Chigwell services is a name that has been applied to two service areas on the M11.

 Even the Ministry knew the services would be quiet, as they suggested it should only have a petrol station and café, and requested it had single-storey buildings only.
 It would have one of the first services to sell only one type of fuel.
 The site is 36 acres.

 Under the false understanding that the M11 would be completed, in 1972 and again twice in 1976, operators were invited to bid to run the services.
+There may have been a further tender.
 The 1972 bid received no replies, the 1976 one received one reply from Trusthouse Forte who went on to win the contract and local planning permission.

 However, reflecting on the likely success of the services and their own financial position at the time, Forte pulled out soon after winning.
 The services went to tender again, this time receiving no replies.

-Planners at this site were inspired by Aust, and considered building a similar site here at M11 J5.
+Planners at this site were impressed by Aust, and considered a similar layout near here at M11 J5.

 Within the services, the ground is lower than the motorway surrounding it, with a subway connecting the two sides.
 The services would have looked very similar to Burtonwood, also close to the end of a motorway.
 After the plans were dropped the site was turned into a police control depot and an emergency turn-around point for authorised vehicles, to do this a narrow overbridge with a 28 tonne weight limit was erected, as despite the space for connections to the local road network being available, they were never built.